arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 If the Modbus TCP Master remains unchecked, the Opta™ will behave as a Modbus TCP Slave with its assigned Unit Identifier.
 In this instance, you don't have to worry about the Unit Identifier because the configured IP address for the Opta™ will be the routing address to understand which Opta™ device it is talking to even though it has the same Unit Identifier as the other.

-On the other hand, if the Modbus TCP Master is checked, then the Opta™ will behave as a Master (Client) and also as a Slave (Server) device, prioritizing as a Master (Client).
+On the other hand, if the Modbus TCP Master is checked, then the Opta™ will behave as a Client (Master) and also as a Server (Slave) device, prioritizing as a Client (Master).
 This will enable an option to add *General Modbus Node* under the `Ethernet` configuration tab.

 #### General Modbus Node Configuration

-The General Modbus Node allows adding information regarding the devices that will be communicating using the Modbus messaging service.
+The General Modbus Node allows to add information regarding the devices compatible with the Modbus messaging service.

 ![Arduino PLC IDE - General Modbus Node Configuration](assets/opta_plcide_generalNode.svg)

-It will require you to fill in basic information under the `General` tab and parameters to intercept under the `Parametrization` tab.
+It will require you to fill in basic information under the `General` tab and parameters to manage under the `Parametrization` tab.

-If you have added a General Modbus Node defining the Opta™ as a Modbus TCP Master (Client) initially and unchecked the Master (Client) role later, the Node option will stay.
+If you have added a General Modbus Node defining the Opta™ as a Modbus TCP Client (Master) initially and unchecked the Client (Master) role later, the Node option will stay.
 However, the Node's configuration field will change and request for a Modbus address with the `1 ...
 247` range.

 #### PLC IDE Modbus Custom Editor